 - Any income that is generated via separate property

 Even when circumstances are complex, our team can trace assets and assert their correct classification (as community or separate property) before the property division process begins.
 Our lawyers can also assist with the skillful allocation of debt such as medical or credit card debt.

 Special care must be taken when one or both spouses in a divorce own a business.
-For disputes related to business ownership and valuation, our team has developed a network of accounting, business valuation, real estate appraisal, and related professionals and expert witnesses whom we can call on to ensure that your business is addressed properly during your divorce.
+For disputes related to business ownership and valuation, our team has developed a network of accounting, business valuation, real estate appraisal, and related professionals and expert witnesses whom we can call on to ensure that your business is assessed properly during your divorce.